codewithheeren/Java/Day 4 [OOPS]/Reference Notes - Java Day 4.md

 </table>

 🔵 **Abstraction**
 Abstraction is the process of showing functionality while hiding the implementation.
-It can be achieved in Java using interfaces or abstract classes.
+It can be achieved in Java using interfaces or abstract classes.abstraction is use to achive generalization.

 ![interface](https://github.com/codewithheeren/Java/assets/87074236/47c765b2-26ff-47c4-91d0-d7d267522525)